Kirouane-Ayoub/RAGoGraph/README.md

 ██   ██ ██   ██ ██    ██ ██    ██ ██    ██ ██   ██ ██   ██ ██      ██   ██
 ██   ██ ██   ██  ██████   ██████   ██████  ██   ██ ██   ██ ██      ██   ██

                               Graph QA Chatbot
+                              🦜🔗 langchain
 ```

 **RAGoGraph** is a project designed to seamlessly convert text into a **knowledge graph** and leverage this structured data within a conversational agent.
 The project is divided into two main components.

 The first component focuses on transforming given textual data into a knowledge graph and storing it in a **Neo4j database**.

-The second component utilizes the **LangChain framework** to develop an intelligent **conversational agent**, which interacts with the knowledge graph stored in Neo4j.
+The second component utilizes the **🦜🔗 LangChain framework** to develop an intelligent **conversational agent**, which interacts with the knowledge graph stored in Neo4j.

 **Streamlit** is employed as the user interface library, providing an interactive and user-friendly front end.
 This setup allows for dynamic and insightful conversations, as the agent can query and retrieve information from the knowledge graph, enhancing the user's experience with rich, context-aware responses.